Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

 \subsubsection{Goals of Practitioners Pursued with Different HPO Methods}

-We identified six goals that the participants pursued through HPO (see~Table~\ref{tab:goals}).
-In the following, we first introduce each goal based on our interview results.
-Then, we describe the results of our survey study.
+We identified six goals that the participants pursued in \ac{HPO} (see~Table~\ref{tab:goals}).
+In the following, we first introduce each goal based on the interview results.
+Then, we describe the results of the survey study.

-\paragraph{Comply with Target Audience} The goal \emph{comply with target audience} refers to the alignment of individuals' behaviors with the behavior expected by the target audience.
-Three interviewees stated to have decided on HPO methods in order to comply with the expectations of their target audiences regarding applied HPO methods and the resulting ML model.
-Two other interviewees, both from academia, considered Bayesian optimization uncommon in their research communities and saw the need to explain it in scientific papers about their ML model.
-This would require additional explanations of Bayesian optimization, even though the authors assumed the exact HPO method was not relevant to their scientific work.
-Therefore, they decided to use grid search as they assumed this HPO method to be well-known in their research communities.
+\paragraph{Comply with Target Audience} The goal \emph{comply with target audience} refers to aligning practitioners' choices with the expectations of their target audience.
+Three interviewees from academia stated they had decided on \ac{HPO} methods to comply with the expectations of their target audiences regarding applied \ac{HPO} methods and the resulting \ac{ML} model.
+For example, two of the three interviewees described Bayesian optimization as uncommon in their research communities and felt obliged to explain it in their scientific publications.
+This would have required additional explanations of Bayesian optimization, even though the authors assumed the exact \ac{HPO} method was not relevant to their scientific work.
+Therefore, they decided to use grid search as they assumed this \ac{HPO} method to be well-known in their research communities.

-\paragraph{Decrease Necessary Computations} Extensive searches for optimal hyperparameter values in large search spaces usually require a vast amount of computing resources.
-A decrease in necessary computation for HPO is achieved when an HPO method is applied that requires fewer compute resources than other methods but is still sufficiently useful.
+\paragraph{Decrease Necessary Computations} Extensive searches for optimal hyperparameter configurations in large search spaces typically require substantial computational resources.
+Necessary computations for \ac{HPO} can be decreased by using an \ac{HPO} method that requires fewer compute resources than other methods but is still sufficiently useful.

-\myquote{Interviewee~\#8}{This whole method was already super, super expensive [...] and if you would make again hyperparameter optimization, then it becomes even more expensive.}
+\myquote{Interviewee~\#8, \ac{ML} Innovator in Academia}{This whole method was already super, super expensive [...] and if you would perform hyperparameter optimization again, then it becomes even more expensive.}

+In contrast to the goal described before (\textit{comply with target audience}), decreasing necessary computations is not self-contained.
+Instead, it functions as a supplementary objective, generally addressed in conjunction with at least one goal and in response to contextual constraints.
+For example, practitioners may seek to decrease necessary computations to optimize the use of limited resources, enabling adequate improvements in \ac{ML} model performance.

+\paragraph{Decrease Practitioner Effort} Practitioners choose \ac{HPO} methods to reduce overhead, for example, in terms of the additional time required to understand the \ac{HPO} method or to integrate the \ac{HPO} method into workflows.
+One industry interviewee reported that the sheer number of advanced \ac{HPO} method made it challenging to select the most suitable method for their use case.
+Experiencing the paradox of choice~\cite{schwartz2004paradox}, practitioners felt uncomfortable committing to a particular \ac{HPO} method and tool and therefore opted for manual tuning instead.